aicenter/ShoDi/README.md

 (see [Input/Output File Formats](#inputoutput-file-formats)).
 In addition, a `Python` script is available for conversion of `GeoJSON` data to one of the supported formats.

-The command line interface requires you to use specific arguments in the correct order.
+The command line interface requires you to use specific arguments.
 The first argument determines whether you want to preprocess a graph file or benchmark a preprocessed graph using some method.
 The arguments following the first one are specific to each of the usages.